-2.1.1 Objective
+2.1 Objective

-The report should describe in detail the reasons and objectives of the proposed amalgamation, as well as the main advantages and disadvantages for both schemes as a result of the proposed amalgamation.
-The scheme should also provide a summary of the impact of the amalgamation on the members of the different schemes.
+The report1 should describe in detail the reasons and objectives of the proposed amalgamation, as well as the advantages and disadvantages for both schemes as a result of the proposed amalgamation.
+The scheme should also provide a summary of the impact of the amalgamation on the beneficiaries of the different schemes.